iCliniq Logo

 Drug Overview:

 Fulvestrant is a potent estrogen inhibitor drug used in the treatment of breast cancer in advanced stages.
-The food and drug administration (FDA) has approved Fulvestrant, which is commercially available as “Faslodex'' as a single-agent therapy (monotherapy) in the treatment of breast cancer for post-menauposal women.
-Fulvestrant is an estrogen receptor antagonist or inhibitor available in injectable doses of 250 mg and 500 mg.
-Fulvestrant 500 mg is administered intramuscularly (IM) on days 1, 15, 29, and then once per month in the gluteal (buttocks) region.
-Fulvestrant is used either as a single agent therapy or in combination therapy with other drugs like Palbociclib, or Ribociclib for the management of breast cancer in postmenopausal women.
+The Food and Drug Administration (FDA) has approved Fulvestrant as a single-agent therapy (monotherapy) in the treatment of breast cancer for post-menopausal women.
+Fulvestrant is an estrogen receptor antagonist or inhibitor available in injectable doses of 250 mg (milligrams) and 500 mg.
+Fulvestrant 500 mg is administered intramuscularly (IM) on days 1, 15, and 29 and then once per month in the gluteal (buttocks) region.
+Fulvestrant is used either as a single agent therapy or in combination therapy with other drugs like Palbociclib or Ribociclib for managing hormone blockers for breast cancer in postmenopausal women.

 Doses:

-1. For Single Agent Therapy: Fulvestrant (Faslodex) 500 mg to be given Intramuscularly (IM) as two 5 ml injections on days 1, 15, 29, and once per month in the gluteal region.
-Fulvestrant 250 mg is also used intramuscularly as one 5 ml injection on days 1, 15, 29, and once per month in patients who are systemically compromised.
-Single-agent therapy or monotherapy is recommended in patients with HR (hormone receptor) positive, HER2 (hormone estrogen receptor) negative with no history of endocrine therapy
+• For Single Agent Therapy: Fulvestrant hormone shots (injections) of 500 mg are to be given intramuscularly (IM) as two 5 ml injections on days 1, 15, 29, and once per month in the gluteal region.
+Fulvestrant injection of 250 mg is also used intramuscularly, such as one 5 ml injection on days 1, 15, 29, and once per month in patients who are systemically compromised.
+Single-agent therapy or monotherapy is recommended in patients with hormone-receptor (HR) positive and HER2 (hormone estrogen receptor) negative with no history of endocrine therapy.

-2. For Combination Therapy: Fulvestrant (Faslodex) 500 mg is injected intramuscularly, similar to the single agent therapy technique.
+• For Combination Therapy: Fulvestrant hormone shot (injection) of 500 mg is injected intramuscularly, similar to the single agent therapy technique.
 It is given in combination with other drugs like Palbociclib, which is given orally at the dose of 125 mg once daily for twenty-one days.

-• Fulvestrant (Faslodex) 500 mg is also given in combination with Ribociclib, which is given in the dose of 600 mg orally for 21 days.
+• Fulvestrant injection of 500 mg is also given in combination with Ribociclib, which is given at the dose of 600 mg orally for 21 days.

 Warning: